1pbx/kazoo-deploy/scripts/README.md

 # Install Scripts for Kazoo
 =================

-* Simple-installer for installing the stable, staging or latest version of Kazoo on centos 7.
+* Simple-installer for installing the stable version of Kazoo on centos 7.

 ### How To install:
-* get all the files from the repo and place them in /opt/kazoo_install
+* get all the scripts from the repo and place them in /opt/kazoo_install
 * run
 ```bash
 chmod +x /opt/kazoo_install/setup*